reina-peh/data-science-and-analytics/README.md

 # data-science-and-analytics
 ## About
-This repository documents the learning outcomes of online courses that I have taken for fun.
+This repository documents the learning outcomes of online courses that I have taken in quest of self-improvement as an analyst.

 ## Materials
 1. Google Data Analyst Professional Certificate — Google [^1]